Sound Body, Sound Mind

 Some people have trouble sleeping because their biological clocks are waking them at weird times.
-To "reset" Dad's biological clock, have him get up in the morning at the time he's like to awaken each day and spend about ten minutes facing the sun.
+To "reset" Dad's biological clock, have them get up in the morning at the time they are like to awaken each day and spend about ten minutes facing the sun.

-If your mother grinds her teeth at night -- a common condition called bruxism -- talk to the dentist.
+If your mother grinds their teeth at night -- a common condition called bruxism -- talk to the dentist.
 Mom might need a mouth guard.

-Keep familiar, favorite photos at the bedside to calm Mom in case she wakes up confused about where she is.
-If she travels or has to spend some time in the hospital, keep these same items at her bedside there for continuity.
+Keep familiar, favorite photos at the bedside to calm Mom in case they wake up confused about where they are.
+If they travel or have to spend some time in the hospital, keep these same items at their bedside there for continuity.

 Exercise and Older Adults